povik/yosys-slang/README.md

 After the plugin has been loaded, the frontend is invoked with the `read_slang` command.

 For a full documentation of the command options, see `help read_slang`.
-The command understands standard [slang options](https://www.sv-lang.com/command-line-ref.html) in addition to other options.
+The command understands standard [slang options](https://www.sv-lang.com/command-line-ref.html) except for:

+ * `-Wno-unknown-sys-name` / `-Wunknown-sys-name`

 Sample usage: